Osteoporosis: Physical exercise

-Evidence suggests that exercise can help promote bone health in older people.
-In particular, physical exercise can be beneficial for bone density in postmenopausal women, and lead to a slightly reduced risk of a bone fracture (absolute difference 4%).
+Evidence suggests that weight-bearing exercise can help promote bone health in older people.
+In particular, physical exercise can be beneficial for bone density in postmenopausal women, and lead to a slightly reduced risk of a bone fracture.
 Weight bearing exercise has been found to cause an adaptive response in the skeleton, promoting osteoblast activity and protecting bone density.
 A position statement concluded that increased bone activity and weight-bearing exercises at a young age prevent bone fragility in adults.
 Limitations in the available evidence hinder the production of detailed evidence-based exercise recommendations.
 Some expert consensus guidance does exist.

-International guidelines recommend multicomponent exercise tailored to individual needs that includes "balance and mobility training, paired with weight bearing exercise, progressive resistance training, and posture exercises" (generally accompanied by optimal nutrition).
+International guidelines recommend multicomponent exercise tailored to individual needs that includes "balance and mobility training, paired with weight-bearing exercise, progressive resistance training, and posture exercises" (generally accompanied by optimal nutrition).
 Cycling and swimming are not considered weight-bearing exercise, and neither helps slow age-related bone loss (professional bicycle racing has a negative effect on bone density).
 Risk of adverse events from the types of exercise usually considered appropriate for people with osteoporosis is generally low (though repeated forceful forward spinal bends are discouraged).

-For people who have had vertebral fractures, there is moderate-quality evidence that exercise is likely to improve physical performance, as well as some low-quality evidence suggesting that exercise may reduce pain and improve quality of life.
+For people who have had vertebral fractures, moderate-quality evidence suggests that exercise likely improves physical performance, while low-quality evidence suggests exercise may reduce pain and improve quality of life.